jsanders108/abstract-wallet-app/README.md

 ### Creating a new smart contract wallet account

-To run this app, it is required to have MetaMask installed (with the Polygon Mumbai testnet network added to it).
+To use this app, it is required to have MetaMask installed (with the Polygon Mumbai testnet network added to it).
 To get some testnet MATIC, go to the following faucet: https://faucet.polygon.technology.

 To get started using the app to create smart contract wallet accounts, go to the following website: https://abstract-wallet-app.netlify.app.